Horst Schumann

 Horst Schumann (1 May 1906 – 5 May 1983) was an SS-Sturmbannführer (major) and medical doctor who conducted sterilization and castration experiments at Auschwitz and was particularly interested in the mass sterilization of Jews by means of X-rays.
+Hors d'atteinte, a book by Frédéric Couderc, published in France by Les Escales and Pocket, reveals the extent of Schumann's crimes and his life as a fugitive in Africa.

 Early life

 Schumann was born on 1 May 1906 in Halle an der Saale.
 His father, Paul Schumann, was also a doctor.
 Schumann entered the Nazi party in 1930 and joined the Sturmabteilung in 1932.
 In 1933, he received his medical degree after producing a thesis entitled "Frage der Jodresorption und der therapeutischen Wirkung sog.
 Jodbäder" ("The Question of Iodine Absorption and the Therapeutic Effects of so-called Iodine Baths").
 He started his career as an assistant doctor in the Surgical Clinic of the clinic of Halle University.

 Nazi doctor

 From 1934, Schumann was employed in the Public Health Office in Halle.
 He was recruited to the air force as a physician in 1939.
 He joined the Aktion T4 Euthanasia program in early October 1939, after a meeting with Dr. Viktor Brack in Hitler's chancellery.
 In January 1940, Schumann became head of the Grafeneck euthanasia centre in Württemberg, where mentally ill people were gassed with carbon monoxide in the first gas chamber.
 In the early summer of 1940, he was ordered to the Sonnenstein Euthanasia Centre.
 Schumann also belonged to a commission of doctors called "Action 14f13", who transferred weak and sick prisoners from Auschwitz, Buchenwald, Dachau, Flossenbürg, Gross-Rosen, Mauthausen, Neuengamme and Niederhangen concentration camps to the euthanasia killing centers.